Mastering Meal Prep: Weight Loss Without Spending Hours in the Kitchen

 Plan Before You Shop

 Heading to the supermarket without a plan is like going to a buffet when you’re starving – chaotic and likely to lead to regret.
 Before you shop, decide what meals you’re prepping, write a list, and stick to it.
+If you’re following a plan for sustainable fat loss support, a simple weekly prep routine can make it much easier to stay consistent.

 Batch Cooking: Your Secret Weapon